mblackstock/node-red-contrib-influxdb/README.md

 Queries one or more measurements in an influxdb database.
 The query is specified in the node configuration or in the ***msg.query*** property.
 Setting it in the node will override the ***msg.query***.
 The result is returned in ***msg.payload***.

-For example, here is a simple flow to query all of the points in the `test` measurement of the `aTimeSeries` database, where the query is in the configuration of the influxdb input node.
+For example, here is a simple flow to query all of the points in the `test` measurement of the `aTimeSeries` database, where the query is in the configuration of the influxdb input node (copy and paste to your NR editor).

 	[{"id":"eba91e98.1456e","type":"influxdb","z":"b061b303.4f9e5","hostname":"127.0.0.1","port":"8086","database":"aTimeSeries","name":"aTimeSeries"},{"id":"9641241a.69bed8","type":"influxdb in","z":"b061b303.4f9e5","influxdb":"eba91e98.1456e","name":"time query","query":"select * from test;","x":259,"y":416,"wires":[["ef40525d.10bfb"]]},{"id":"99338e00.66cc7","type":"inject","z":"b061b303.4f9e5","name":"","topic":"","payload":"","payloadType":"date","repeat":"","crontab":"","once":false,"x":108,"y":416,"wires":[["9641241a.69bed8"]]},{"id":"ef40525d.10bfb","type":"debug","z":"b061b303.4f9e5","name":"","active":true,"console":"false","complete":"false","x":441,"y":416,"wires":[]}]